durutheguru/cdc-connector-lib/README.md

 The group_id of the consumer that failed to consume the message is included in the topic name, so consumers with different group_ids don't reference the same dlq topic.
 Group Id is configured using the property: `queue.config.consumers.default-group-id`.

-There are 2 processors defined in the test package `com.moniepoint.cdc.changeconsumer`: `CreateUserChangeProcessor`, `UpdateUserChangeProcessor`.
+There are 2 processors defined in the test package `com.julianduru.cdc.changeconsumer`: `CreateUserChangeProcessor`, `UpdateUserChangeProcessor`.
 Inspect their code to gain an understanding of what they do.

 ```